earthly/website/blog/_posts/2023-02-27-golang-gin-framework.md

      {"message": "Company Deleted"% }
 ~~~

-The CURL request sends a PUT request to the `api/v1/:company` endpoint with a [JSON](/blog/convert-to-from-json) payload as the replacement for the update operation.
+The CURL request sends a DELETE request to the `api/v1/:company` endpoint to delete the matching row from the database.

 ## Conclusion